OfficeDev/office-js-docs-pr/docs/develop/convert-javascript-to-typescript.md

 This article shows you how to create an Excel add-in using Visual Studio and then convert the add-in project from JavaScript to TypeScript.
 You can use the same process to convert other types of Office Add-in JavaScript projects to TypeScript in Visual Studio.

 > [!NOTE]
-> To create an Office Add-in TypeScript project without using Visual Studio, follow the instructions in the "Any editor" section of any [5-minute quickstart](../index.yml) and choose `TypeScript` when prompted by the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office).
+> To create an Office Add-in TypeScript project without using Visual Studio, follow the instructions in the "Any editor" section of any [5-minute quick start](../index.yml) and choose `TypeScript` when prompted by the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office).

 ## Prerequisites